MorelAtala/classmate/README.md

-# Getting Started with Create React App
+#Introduction

+Classmate is an application that allows students to share their Notes after class.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Application was created with reactjs and typescipt.

-## Available Scripts
+Installation instructions are as follows.

+# Install node Js on your computer https://nodejs.org/en/download/

+## The Full Code of my Project is on Github under:

+# Unzip the Compressed Zip File "classmate" (Project File)

-In the project directory, you can run:
+In the project directory "classmate", you can run:

 ### `npm start`